ruricolist/spinneret/README.txt

 is no WITH-HTML-STRING, and WITH-HTML returns a DocumentFragment.
 Strings in function position are still parsed as Markdown, but supplying arguments triggers an error (since Parenscript does not have FORMAT).
-Templates are not implemented for Parenscript.
+Templates and *HTML-PATH* are not implemented for Parenscript.

 SPINNERET does not do document validation, but it does warn, at